top of page

 Step-by-step guide to applying for a visa

-Step 1: Identify the responsible embassy (visa)
+Step 1: Determine the responsible embassy (visa)

 Before applying for a visa, you must find out which diplomatic mission abroad is responsible for processing the visa application.
-Therefore, an application to an embassy that is not responsible will inevitably result in the visa application being rejected.
+Therefore, an application submitted to an embassy that is not responsible will inevitably result in the visa application being rejected.
 Responsibility for issuing visas is generally based on the applicant's place of residence .
 If the applicant is not a citizen of the country in which the embassy is located, proof of residence is usually required (e.g. a residence permit from that country).
 Such proof can be particularly relevant if there are several embassies in a country that are responsible for processing visa applications (see, for example, embassies in India ).

 Further information on the jurisdiction of the respective embassy can be found on its website.
 The Federal Foreign Office provides an online list of the websites of all German diplomatic missions abroad.
 Further information on jurisdiction regulations for applying for a Schengen visa can be found in our VISAGUARD article on applying for a Schengen visa (jurisdiction) .